This is an archived page. The information on this archived page is no longer current.

 Step 2.c: Find/generate your Secret Keys

-On the same page that you generated your Website Key, you'll find a section called Secret Keys.
+On the same page that you generated your Embedded Key, you'll find a section called Secret Keys.
 Here you will find an Auth ID and Auth Token.
 You can generate a new pair if you want to, or just use the one that's there.

 Step 2.d: Enter and verify your keys